In this guide, we’ll be discussing how to edit headshots.

 Good question.
 And the answer can be summed up in one word: better.

-When you edit headshots, the final result is more professional and it’s easier to convey your message to your clients, whether that message is “I’m a movie star!” or “Hi, I’m Jane Doe, here are my qualifications.”
+When you edit headshots, the final result is more professional, and it’s easier to convey your message to your clients, whether it is “I’m a movie star!” or “Hi, I’m Jane Doe; here are my qualifications.”

 Editing headshots is important, and you can do it with a few tools and an app or software.

-The one we will be using in this guide is Adobe Lightroom, but the terminology and technique can be applied to other apps as well.
+This guide will use Adobe Lightroom, but the terminology and technique can also be applied to other apps.

 The best way to edit headshots is

-There are different ways to edit headshots and we will go through each step of editing.
+There are different ways to edit headshots and we will go through each editing step.

 How to Edit Headshots?